Understanding CAD Images vs the Finished Engagement Ring: What to Expect

 Ultimately, nothing beats seeing real examples.
 Ask your jeweller for photos or actual samples of finished rings alongside their original CAD designs like the image below.
 This helps you set realistic expectations and reassures you that your ring will be exactly how you imagined it.

 The CAD image looks much chunkier around the scalloped edge than on the finished ring.
 This is because the extra metal is worked to secure the diamonds and then polished to a refined edge.
-You can also notice that the diamonds look different, as CAD diamonds can’t quite live up to the real thing!
-SO if you’re disappointed with your CAD images, just remember the finished thing will look much more refined.
+You can also notice that the diamonds look different, as CAD diamonds can't quite live up to the real thing.
+So if you're ever disappointed with your CAD images, just remember the finished thing will look much more refined.

-Creating your own bespoke engagement ring is exciting.
+Getting the chance to design your own engagement ring is exciting.
 By understanding how CAD fits into the process, you can relax knowing your final ring will look even better than that initial chunky CAD image suggests.